omni-us/jsonargparse/DOCUMENTATION.rst

     >>> cfg.lev1.opt2
     'from arg 2'

-Instead of providing a path to a configuration file, a string with the configuration content can also be provided.
+Instead of providing a path to a config file, a string with the config content can also be provided.

 .. doctest:: config